Antonio-Avila/Heart-Disease/README.md

 With some fine tuning, the logistic model with regularization performed the best for me.
 Though I wished I could have looked at the statistic of the model, it was not possible due to the
 Sci-kit Learn's and Statsmodel's limitations for further tuning.

+My best performing model was a Logistic Regression model regularized using an elastic net with an l1 ratio of 0.1 and a regularization penalty of 1.5, trained only on the training set.
+Oddly enough, the same model trained on the full data set performed worse on the new data than the model with a subset of the data.
+This was odd since more data usually increases model performance, but perhaps there was something in the testing set that caused the decrease in performance.

+## Conclusion and Lessons Learned

+- The GridSearchCV function which finds the best parameters for the model has a log loss function that could had helped find a better model given the evaluation metric
+- Done further hypertuning, or instead of using a grid search approach tried a random search or gradient based optimization approach.
+- Tried a few other models such as Probit, similar to Logit function but uses a different link function
+	- on the downside, it would be less interpritable since it does not give the log odds as Logistic Regression does
+- Performed some error analysis to see where the model broke down or see if there were any discernible patterns in the errors made
+- Perhaps would have used R instead of Python since it is easier to look at the model's statistics, ie, BIC score, coefficient p-values, etc (or at least and nice to have)
+	- couldn't do in Python since the library statsmodel's Logit model is the only Logistic Regression model which provides such values, but it is not very flexible
+	- it only performs l1 regularization (LASSO) and since I was using elastic net regularization, I could not use the library to create a similar model as Sci-kit Learn's Logit model.
+	- no need to worry about this in R (or at least I am better able to maneuver such problems)
+- Model performance changes when introducing new data, in my case for the worse.
+The same model trained with more data performed worse.